Every night he sneaks into my room

 "We have forgiven you for what you did, but that does not mean you can keep gaining attention with these stupid tricks."

-He quickly rushed to the entrance, unlocked the heavy door, and ran out into the pouring rain as fast as his trembling legs would take him.
+In an instant, he rushed to the entrance, unlocked the heavy door, and ran out into the pouring rain as fast as his trembling legs would take him.